cwi-nl/sen-symposium/venue/index.md

 published: true
 ---

-The symposium will be in Turing room at CWI.
+The symposium will be in the Turing room at CWI.

 ## How to reach CWI by car
 [![alt text](logo.png)](https://www.cwi.nl/ "Centrum Wiskunde & Informatica")